grishka/NearDrop/README.md

 #### My Mac doesn't see my Android device

 Unfortunately, Android listens for specific BLE (Bluetooth Low Energy) broadcasts to automatically become visible, and macOS doesn't allow apps to send them.

+##### Samsung devices

+After the Quick Share update, [there's currently no known workaround for this problem](https://github.com/grishka/NearDrop/issues/152).
+Subscribe to that issue to get notified if/when one becomes available.

+##### Non-Samsung devices

 As a workaround, you have to open the "Google Files" and tap "Receive" on the "Nearby Share" tab.

 To make it more easily accessible and/or if you don't want to install Google Files, you can use an app like [one of these](https://forum.xda-developers.com/t/how-to-manually-create-a-homescreen-shortcut-to-a-known-unique-android-activity.4336833/) to create a shortcut to launch one of these activity intents: